 \begin{customass}{CPT}[$2\times2$ Conditional Parallel Trends] The (weighted) average change of $Y_{i,t=2}(0)$ from $Y_{i,t=1}(0)$ is the same between treated and comparison units that share the same covariate values,

 \end{customass}

 Assumption \ref{ass:cond-parallel-trends} has the same structure as Assumption \ref{ass:parallel-trends} but states that PT holds within each covariate-specific stratum rather than across the whole population.
-With respect to the baseline covariates in Table \ref{tab:cov_balance}, this assumption amounts to assuming parallel trends in $Y_{i,t}(0)$ between expansion and non-expansion counties with the same female, white, and Hispanic shares as well as unemployment and poverty rates, and median income in 2013.
-This does not restrict \textit{how} $Y_{i,t}(0)$ changes in different covariate strata, and it is not necessary to specify or estimate whether mortality rates would have gone up or down for counties with specific characteristics.
-It only imposes that these covariate-specific trends are common between expansion and non-expansion counties.
+With respect to the baseline covariates in Table \ref{tab:cov_balance}, this amounts to assuming parallel trends in $Y_{i,t}(0)$ between expansion and non-expansion counties that in 2013 had the same female, white, and Hispanic shares, as well as the same unemployment and poverty rates and median income.
+This does not restrict \textit{how} $Y_{i,t}(0)$ changes in different covariate strata, nor is not necessary to estimate these trends.
+Assumption \ref{ass:cond-parallel-trends} only requires that covariate-specific trends are common between expansion and non-expansion counties.

 For both expectations in Assumption \ref{ass:cond-parallel-trends} to be well-defined for all values of $X_i$, there must be both untreated and treated units in the population at each covariate value.
 If, for some covariate values, there are only treated units, for example, then the right-hand side of \eqref{eqn:cond-parallel-trends} is undefined.
-A formal statement of this assumption, called common support or \textit{strong overlap}, is as follows.\footnote{$ATT(2)$ is still identified under conditional parallel trends if some values of $X_i$ only have untreated observations.
-We require propensity scores to be bounded away from zero and one to avoid irregular inference procedures; see \citet{Khan2010} for additional details.}
+A formal statement of this assumption, called ``common support'' or ``strong overlap,'' is as follows.\footnote{$ATT(2)$ is still identified under conditional parallel trends if some values of $X_i$ have only untreated observations.
+We require $P_\omega[D_i=1|X_i]$ to be bounded away from zero and one to avoid irregular inference procedures; see \citet{Khan2010} for additional details.}

-\begin{customass}{SO}[Strong overlap] The conditional (weighted) probability of belonging to the treatment group, given observed covariates $X_i$ that are determinants of untreated potential outcome growth, is uniformly bounded away from zero and one.
+\begin{customass}{SO}[Strong overlap] The conditional (weighted) probability of belonging to the treatment group, given observed covariates $X_i$, which are determinants of untreated potential outcome growth, is uniformly bounded away from zero and one.
 That is, for some $\epsilon>0$, $\epsilon < P_\omega[D_i=1|X_i] < 1-\epsilon$. \end{customass}